jagchat/aws-samples/sam-nodejs/07-api-gateway-dynamodb-crud/README.md

-### Demo
+## Demo

-An example on how to fetch list of S3 bucket names demonstrating the following:
+An example on how to do CRUD using AWS DynamoDb, Lambda and API Gateway.
+The sampels demonstrate the following:

 - using AWS SAM CLI
 - using AWS SDK in node.js (install using "npm install")
-- separate logic into multiple files (not just lambda handler alone)
-- handcrafted "template.yaml" (separated AWI gateway as a resource on its own)
-- adding permissions through template
-- created files manually without using "sam init" command (used "npm init" for package.json)
+- handcrafted multiple template (yaml) files for different types of deployments

 NOTE: this uses concepts from previous examples

-####Heads-up
+### Heads-up

 - Env: Win 10
 - Needs AWS CLI and AWS SAM CLI installed / configured